bazarbekovic131/json_date_aggregator/README.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.
+No contributions are required.

 # License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is not licensed